255kb/stack-on-a-budget/pages/continuous-integration-delivery.md

 [Pricing page](https://www.bitrise.io/pricing)

-* *Hobby tier*: On a credit-based plan, you can run up to 90 builds in parallel, with a build time limit of 90 minutes, until you use up your free credit bundle.
+* *Free tier*: On a credit-based plan, you can run up to 90 builds in parallel, with a build time limit of 90 minutes, until you use up your free credit bundle.
+* *Pros*: runs are always finished even if you run out of credit in the middle.
+* *Limitations*: unused free monthly credit is lost

 ## CircleCI